 Students are expected to abide by the dress code at all times when on campus or at a school function off campus.
 This applies when students are spectators, not just when they are directly involved in an activity.

 Outerwear:

-- Zip up hoodies with small logos may be worn indoors but off the student's head.
-(See examples) - If worn, zip up hoodies must be worn over dress code compliant attire.
+- Jackets and zip-up hoodies with small logos may be worn indoors but off the student's head.
+(See Examples) - If worn, jackets and zip-up hoodies must be worn over uniform attire.

 BOYS